Great Mosque of Taza: Marinid chandelier

 The mosque is also well-known for its enormous bronze chandelier, which dates from the Marinid era.
 According to the inscription carved on it, it was gifted to the mosque by Sultan Abu Yaqub Yusuf in 1294.
 With a maximum diameter of 2.5 meters and weighing 3 tons, it is the largest surviving example of its kind in North Africa.
 According to the Rawd al-Qirtas it cost 8000 dinars to make.
 It is composed of nine circular tiers arranged in an overall conical shape that could hold 514 glass oil lamps.
 Its decoration included mainly arabesque forms like floral patterns as well as a poetic inscription in cursive Arabic.
 This ornamentation was focused especially on the pole or shaft at the top of the cone and, especially, on the large dome-like underside which resembled the elaborate stucco dome in front of the mihrab.
 The decorative forms on this bronze chandelier were thus related, if not deliberately coordinated, with the decoration in other elements of the mosque during its Marinid expansion.

-Various other medieval lamps are also preserved in the mosque.
+The chandelier's design was probably influenced by a similar great chandelier gifted to the Qarawiyyin Mosque in Fes in the early 13th century, during the Almohad period.
+Other chandeliers in the same style were created for other mosques in the Maghreb after this, including one still found in the Great Mosque of Fes el-Jdid, from the Marinid period, as well as a partially-preserved example from the Great Mosque of Tlemcen, perhaps originally crafted for the Marinid mosque of al-Mansura, now in a museum.
+Various other medieval lamps are also preserved in the Great Mosque of Taza, including one that used a church bell as its core, possibly a spoil brought back from Marinid campaigns in present-day Spain.